Misl3d/VolumeBoostYT/README.md

 # YTGestures
 Using as the baseline https://github.com/VasirakCalgux/VolumeBoostYT change it from boosting volume to changing system volume with the same gesture.
+Used Gemini and Claude to implement the changes and clean up..

 ## Tested Environments
 - **Sideloaded Targets:** Can be injected via tools like LiveContainer into decrypted YouTube IPAs.